gvelo/gorm-native-finders/README.md

 * "like" and "between" operators
 * Pagination and sorting
 * Agregate functions
-* improbe compilation error reporting.
+* improve compilation error reporting.

 Version and Compatibility